-There are three key components to a contact: method, path, and status.
-These three elements describe how you contacted someone, why she was contacted, and the result of the interaction.
+Interactions between people build and sustain communities.
+By logging all contact in your nation, transparency is enhanced and a historical record is built.
+There are four key components to logging a contact: method, path, notes, and status.
+These elements describe how you contacted someone, why they were contacted, and the result of the interaction.

-Elements of a contact
+Logging a contact

-Notes: Usually, you'll want to include a summary of the interaction as a note.
-Notes should be as detailed as possible, to ensure everyone has access to the same information regarding the person's interaction with your nation.
-Be aware that you can record a private note on a profile without logging a contact by clicking the word "Note" next to "Log contact."
+2. Notes: Usually, you'll want to include a summary of the interaction as a note.
+Notes should be as detailed as possible to ensure everyone has access to the same information regarding the person's interaction with your nation.
+Be aware that you can record a private note on a profile without logging a contact by clicking the word Note next to Log contact.

-Path: This is why the person was contacted.
+5. Path (Optional): This is why the person was contacted.

-If the person already has active paths, the path drop-down menu will only include those paths.
+If the person already has active paths, the path dropdown menu will only include those paths.
 The engagement will be recorded on the current step.

-If the person does not have any active paths, the path drop-down menu will include all paths in your nation.
+If the person does not have any active paths, the path dropdown menu will include all paths in your nation.
 When the engagement is recorded, it will be included on the first step of the path selected.
 The path will then display as active on the person's profile, and the person will be placed on the first step of the path.

 There is no limit to the number of contacts that can occur on each step of a path.

-Broadcaster: If you select a broadcaster, you're indicating that the contact was made on behalf of an official voice of your organization.
+Broadcaster (Optional): If you select a broadcaster, you're indicating that the contact was made on behalf of an official voice of your organization.
 This is particularly useful if you have role-based broadcasters.
 For example, a customer emails your help email address and asks for a response via phone.
 A member of your support team calls the customer back and logs the contact on behalf of your Support broadcaster.
-In this way, the contact is recorded for the control panel user (the person who initiated the call) and her department (the Support broadcaster).
+In this way, the contact is recorded for the control panel user (the person who initiated the call) and their department (the Support broadcaster).

-This drop-down menu always displays organizations with which a profile has relationships.
+This dropdown menu always displays organizations with which a profile has relationships.
 In other words, if you're logging a contact on a foundation's profile, you won't be given the option to also log the contact on the foundation's employees.
 Thus, to log a contact on both a person and an organization, you must record the contact on the person's profile.

-Support level: In some ways, support level is the key metric of your community.
+Support level (Optional): In some ways, support level is the key metric of your community.
 It precisely defines who supports your organization's mission (1s and 2s), who is unsure (3s), and who is opposed (4s and 5s).
 Every interaction is an opportunity to re-assess a person's support level.
 Therefore, you can set support level when logging a contact.
 It defaults to the person's current support level.

-Priority level: Priority level is a more fluid and quixotic way to define your community.
+Priority level (Optional): Priority level is a more fluid and quixotic way to define your community.
 While priority can vary based on an organization's current focus, support level is more stable and based on the over-arching mission of the organization.
 You can set a person's priority level every time you log a contact.

-You need to click the "Person was contacted" button to record the contact.
+7. you need to click the Person was contacted button to record the contact.

 Deleting a contact

 If you make a mistake when logging a contact, you can delete it.
-When viewing the contact in an activity stream, click the caron on the right side and select "Delete activity."
+When viewing the contact in an activity stream, click the arrow on the right side and select Delete activity.